 - A Unit is the lowest level item of coursework.
 It will typically contain enough material to cover a particular topic or area of a curriculum or coursework.
 A Unit is taken directly from a Codio project.

-Take a look at the ’Schools Computing Curriculum’ Course and you can see its associated Modules and, within each Module, the Units.
+Take a look at the Recommended Content and open a Course to see its associated Modules and, within each Module, the Units.

 Authoring your own content

 Direct Access vs. Classes